shubhomoydas/ad_examples/README.md

 In order to dig deeper into the explanation for a test instance, we may take the following approach:
   1. Use AFSS to identify the most relevant ensemble member for the test instance.
-  2. Employ a generic explanation technique such as LIME (Ribeiro et al. 2016) to generate the explanation using the most relevant ensemble member.
+  2. Employ a model agnostic explanation technique such as LIME (Ribeiro et al. 2016) to generate the explanation using the most relevant ensemble member.

 We illustrate this approach with a test point *(6.17921313 3.04212317)* circled in green in the figure below.
 The generated explanation (output in the log file) is also shown below.
 Here, the ensemble member with index 2 has the highest relevance (0.86733496) for this test point.
 The explanation `2.16 < y <= 3.31` has the highest absolute weight (0.4253860500153764).